What is Ayurveda? meaning of Aayu

 Charak Samhita (Main Book of General Medicine) Written by Maharshi Charaka It has 8 Sthanam (Parts) and 120 chapters which are originally written in the Sanskrit language.

 - Sidhi Sthanam

 The preacher of Sushruta Samhita is Lord Dhanvantari (The God of Medicine).
-Maharishi Sushruta was his disciple who collected the teachings of Lord Dhanvantari and wrote a treatise which later known as Sushrut Samhita.
+Maharishi Sushruta was his disciple who collected the teachings of Lord Dhanvantari and wrote a treatise later known as Sushrut Samhita.

 Sushruta Samhita (Main Book of Surgery) Written by Maharshi Sushruta It has 6 Sthanam (Parts) and 120 chapters which are also written in the Sanskrit language.

-The 8 Sthanam of Sushruta samhita are.
+The 8 Sthanam of Sushruta Samhita are.

 - And Uttar Tantra

 See Also: Ayurvedic Dictionary Sanskrit with translation (Online)